 Add Your Social Accounts to Windows 8 on Your Surface

-Before you can run Windows 8’s core apps on your Surface tablet—Mail, People, Calendar, and Messaging—you need a Microsoft account.
-Without a Microsoft account, the apps simply display a notice with the words, Sign Up For a Microsoft Account.
-(Tap those words to sign up for a Microsoft Account on the spot.)
+Before you can run your Surface’s core apps — Mail, People, Calendar, and Skype — you need a Microsoft account.
+Without a Microsoft account, most apps simply display a notice telling you to sign up or switch to a Microsoft account.
+(Tap those nagging words to sign up for a Microsoft account on the spot.)

-Before the apps can do their job, they need something else, too: your username and password information from Facebook, Google, Twitter, LinkedIn, Hotmail, and other accounts you may use.
+Those core apps need something else, too: your username and password information from Facebook, Google, Twitter, LinkedIn, Hotmail, and other accounts you may use.

 Although handing over your password sounds fishy, it’s actually safe, secure, and quite convenient on your Surface.
-Armed with your social networking information, Windows 8 dutifully fills out your Surface’s People app with everybody’s contact information and stashes your Facebook and Twitter photos in your Surface’s Photos app.
+Armed with your social networking information, the People app dutifully stocks itself with everybody’s contact information.

-To let Windows 8 copy and stash the information that’s currently scattered across your social networks, follow these steps:
+To let your Surface grab the information that’s currently scattered across your social networks, follow these steps:

 From the Start screen, open the Mail app.